eltay89/eltay89.github.io/_posts/2025-08-08-ai-search-algorithms-a-z.md

 Artificial intelligence can often seem like a black box, but when you look inside, you find a world of elegant and powerful algorithms.
 At the very foundation of AI's ability to reason and plan are **search algorithms**.
 Whenever an AI needs to find a solution from a vast sea of possibilities—like calculating the best route for a GPS, solving a complex puzzle, or planning a winning move in a game—it's using a search algorithm.

 This guide provides a comprehensive, beginner-friendly tour of AI search.
-We'll break down the concepts from the ground up, using clear explanations, detailed diagrams, and commented code to demystify how AI explores, plans, and makes intelligent decisions.
+We'll break down the concepts from the ground up, using clear explanations, minimalist diagrams, and commented code to demystify how AI explores, plans, and makes intelligent decisions.

 ## Part 1: How an AI "Sees" a Problem (Problem Formulation)

 Before an AI can solve a problem, we must first frame it in a language it can understand.
-This process, known as **problem formulation**, breaks down any search challenge into a few core components.
+This process, known as **problem formulation**, breaks down any search challenge into a few key components.
 Let's use the simple example of finding a path through a maze.

 *   **State**: A specific configuration of the problem.
 In our maze, a state is simply the agent's current coordinates (e.g., Row 3, Column 5).
 *   **Initial State**: The state where the agent begins.
 This is the entrance of the maze.